rameznahas/PBR/README.md

 computer graphics skills, and I felt OpenGL was well suited for that.
 I did not want to be distracted by the strict programming and usage rules of lower level graphics API.

+### Time

+The PBR implementation from scratch took about 20 hours.
+Before getting to the PBR implementation, understanding and implementing the basic and more advanced computer graphics topics took about 4-5 weeks.

 ## Next Steps

 Learn the Vulkan API through PBR implementation using Vulkan.